Exploring the Science Behind Ballpoint Pens: How Ink Flows and Pens Write

 Ink Viscosity and Flow

-The ink used in ballpoint pens is specifically formulated to have a precise viscosity.
+The ink used in ball pen is specifically formulated to have a precise viscosity.
 Ink that is too thin will result in smearing and excessive bleeding, whereas overly thick ink will cause the pen to skip or stop writing altogether.
 Ink viscosity is crucial for maintaining a consistent flow as the ball rolls, ensuring clear and legible lines.

 Surface Tension and Capillary Action